ethanptacek-spec/realeventscape/README.md

 ## Features

 - **Guided Bill Builder** – A step-by-step workflow that walks students through every required bill section (title, purpose, definitions, provisions, fiscal impact, and enforcement).
-Progress indicators and completion tips keep drafters on track.
+Progress indicators, completion tips, and an AI-powered section coach keep drafters on track.
-- **AI Revision Assistant (rule-based prototype)** – Provides structured feedback on tone, clarity, structure, and evidence needs using heuristics.
-This simulates how an AI assistant would highlight improvements before submitting to advisors.
+- **AI Revision Assistant** – Sends the full draft to the OpenAI API (or a rule-based fallback when no key is configured) to produce structured feedback covering tone, clarity, structure, and evidence gaps.
+Suggestions are grouped by bill section for quick editing.
-- **Research Helper** – Generates quick research highlights for common YIG policy domains and offers guidance on gathering credible sources.
+- **Research Helper** – Uses the OpenAI API to surface recent policy insights and recommended public sources for a topic.
+When offline, curated fallback research cards keep students moving.
-- **Example Library** – Curated sample bills organized by topic so students can compare formatting and persuasive techniques.
+- **Formatted Bill Preview** – Assembles the draft into a YIG-ready layout with copy/download actions so students can share a polished document instantly.
-- **Call-to-action footer** – Encourages advisors to contact the team for onboarding, aligning with the Phase 2 dashboard vision.
+- **Example Library & Advisor CTA** – Curated sample bills organized by topic and an advisor-focused call-to-action that aligns with the planned dashboard vision.

 ## Getting Started